Onyx234/BlackLight-Unblocker/README.md

 Update: Added games.
 There is gonna be a massive design rework in the future, this is gonna look sick boys!
 Update 2: The rework is done, check it out!

-Uses node unblocker, The Simple Unblocker, and Dm Unblocker.
+Now Uses Node Unblocker, The Simple Unblocker, and Dm Unblocker.

 This proxy has many built in features, making it a great choice for unblocking websites.